-Consumers have the right to access (on how it is processed and shared) personal data and demand control.
-Given the nature of the personal data which companies in the insurance sector possess (e.g. policy details) and customers want access to (e.g. IoT data), insurance companies are in high need to adapt to changing consumer demands on the topic of personal data.
+Consumers have the right to access personal data and demand control on how it is processed and shared.
+Given the nature of the personal data companies in the insurance sector possess (e.g. policy details) and the customers needs for data access (e.g. IoT data), insurance companies are in high need to adapt to changing consumer demands on the topic of personal data.

-INNOPAY worked together with a variety of sector stakeholders to define the options available for insurance companies to work together on the topic of personal data.
+We worked together with a variety of sector stakeholders to define the options available for insurance companies to work together on the topic of personal data.
 The results were published in a public report, which has contributed to the personal data debate in the sector.
 The report helps organizations determine its position in its intensity of cooperation, elaborate on the benefits of cooperation in the insurance value chain and provides advice for these organizations.

 A strategic working group with insurance sector representation from the whole Dutch market was brought together by SIVI to work on the report.
-INNOPAY facilitated the strategic working group discussions and co-wrote the report with team members.
+We facilitated the strategic working group discussions and co-wrote the report with team members.
 After identifying the opportunities for the sector, the INNOPAY team prioritized the topics with the strategic working group.

-INNOPAY was able to leverage extensive business, technical and regulatory knowledge in the field of personal data sharing/schemes and industry expertise.
+We were able to leverage extensive business, technical and regulatory knowledge in the field of personal data sharing/schemes and industry expertise.
 By infusing this knowledge in the strategic working group and facilitating the discussions in a focused manner the report has become an important contribution to the ongoing discussions about how to capitalize on personal data opportunities while building trust with consumers.